 Do I need to give my box turtle vitamins and minerals?

-"Turtles have a higher need for dietary calcium than phosphorus."
+"Turtles require more dietary calcium than phosphorus."

-What are the box turtle's water requirements?
+What are box turtles' water requirements?

 Fresh clean water should be available to box turtles at all times.
 Box turtles not only drink from the water bowl but will also bathe in it.
 Provide water in a shallow dish, crock, or pan that cannot be easily tipped over, and ensure the dish has some sort of a "ramp" (such as a rock, log, or commercially available turtle ramp) that allows the box turtle to easily climb in and out for soaking and drinking.
 The water level should reach up to its chin when its head comes out of its shell.
 Change the water daily, and clean the water bowl frequently, as many box turtles will defecate or eliminate in their water bowls.